Posted by Megan Mallen on February 6, 2010

 10. Luce, IGT Super Tuscan, Montalcino 2005 $100

-I’d be happy to expand on the what? huh? and who? on any of the above.
-And if you are thinking of taking a wine course or two, and happen to live in Western Canada or Northwest US, you have to seek out James Cluer’s classes – you’ll be learning from the best, tasting great wines and receiving an awesome and supportive energy – you will not be disappointed.
+I’d be happy to expand on the what and who on any of the above.
+And if you are thinking of taking a wine course or two, and happen to live in Western Canada or Northwest US, you have to seek out James Cluer’s classes – you’ll be learning from the best, tasting great wines and receiving an awesome and supportive energy.

 Ah… how ironic: I find myself nestled in the serene beauty of snow-covered Alps, towering over a vast valley that is the city of Torino; a city that is becoming more energetic and alive each hour as the sports world descends upon it.
 The sky for my first two days in Torino has been a brilliant blue, sunny, about 10 degrees.
 The local Italian volunteers and polizia greeting you at all entrance security checks are all smiles and typically charming.
 Warm, understanding smiles are shared with other foreign media people as you pass by.